GSA/idmanagement.gov/_ssp/roadmap-ficam.md

 - Internally, the SSP Program Ofﬁce meets with its GSA counterparts to ensure services are secure and available through the proper contract vehicle.
 - Externally, the ofﬁce meets with federal agencies and SSPs to learn about successes and how processes and service delivery can be improved.

-The GSA, Associate Deputy Administrator in the Ofﬁce of Government-wide Policy, [Ofﬁce of Technology](https://www.gsa.gov/policy-regulations/policy/information-technology-policy){:target="_blank"}{:rel="noopener noreferrer"} is the Authorizing Ofﬁcial of GSA PKI SSP vendor systems and is ultimately responsible for their secure operation.
-The GSA PKI SSP Program Ofﬁce and Program Manager reside in the [Identity Assurance and Trusted Access Division](https://www.gsa.gov/policy-regulations/policy/information-technology-policy/identity-assurance-and-trusted-access){:target="_blank"}{:rel="noopener noreferrer"}  within the Ofﬁce of Technology Policy.
+The GSA, Associate Deputy Administrator in the Ofﬁce of Government-wide Policy, [Ofﬁce of Technology](https://www.gsa.gov/policy-regulations/policy/information-technology-policy){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is the Authorizing Ofﬁcial of GSA PKI SSP vendor systems and is ultimately responsible for their secure operation.
+The GSA PKI SSP Program Ofﬁce and Program Manager reside in the [Identity Assurance and Trusted Access Division](https://www.gsa.gov/policy-regulations/policy/information-technology-policy/identity-assurance-and-trusted-access){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}  within the Ofﬁce of Technology Policy.
 The GSA PKI SSP Program Manager has the following responsibilities:

 - Direct and coordinate activities between the GSA PKI SSPs, the Federal PKI Policy Authority and GSA supporting ofﬁces, Ofﬁce of the Chief Information Security Ofﬁcer, and the Federal Acquisitions Service.
 - Coordinate customer interest meetings to understand customer needs and challenges, plan service enhancements, and remediate issues.